GauravSaini01/web-notification-system/README.md

 #### c.
 Configure the Backend and Worker
 - In **Project Settings → Service Accounts**, generate a new private key and download the JSON credentials file.
-- Save the file as `firebase-credentials.json` in `backend/config/`.
+- Replace all the .env variables in your .env file according to the values in your `backend/firebase-credentials.json`.

 ---